Prajjwal-Rimal/Database-and-SQL/data warehouse/Data Warehousing, Analytics overview.md

 > [what is a data warehouse by IBM Technology](https://www.youtube.com/watch?v=k4tK2ttdSDg)
 > [what is a data warehouse by 365 data science](https://www.youtube.com/watch?v=AHR_7jFCMeY&pp=ygUOZGF0YSB3YXJlaG91c2U%3D)

- 1. ==EDW = enterprise data warehouse== and ==INMON== is considered as the father of data warehouse
+ 1. <mark>EDW = enterprise data warehouse</mark> and <mark>INMON</mark> is considered as the father of data warehouse
- 2. ==data lakes, data warehouse, and data marts== are different things
+ 2. =<mark>data lakes, data warehouse, and data marts</mark> are different things
     - **data lakes**:
-        - has a ==dump of all raw  unstructured data== in a quick way to organize later
+        - has a <mark>dump of all raw  unstructured data</mark> in a quick way to organize later
     - **data warehouse**:
         - purpose specific than data lake
-        - ==large collection of organized cleaned data== that can be used by the organization to make business decisions
+        - <mark>arge collection of organized cleaned data</mark> that can be used by the organization to make business decisions
-        - help to ==support decision support system== (Data warehouses enable reporting, analysis, and decision-making)
+        - help to <mark>upport decision support system</mark> (Data warehouses enable reporting, analysis, and decision-making)
     - **data mart**:
         - subset of data warehouse
-        - ==specific to a certain domain==
+        - <mark>specific to a certain domain</mark>
 3. **Data warehouse**
-    - is a ==point of truth== across multiple knowledge domains (==structuring best quality data in one place==)
+    - is a <mark>point of truth</mark> across multiple knowledge domains (<mark>structuring best quality data in one place</mark>)
-    - step 1::: the data comes from multiple ==different sources and system==
+    - step 1::: the data comes from multiple <mark>different sources and system</mark>
     - step 2::: the data is ***transformed from a raw form to a high quality one (information)*** which is ***optimized for analytics via ETL(extract, transform, and load tools)***
-    - step 3::: data could ==cover multiple domains== like customer data, sales, data, erp data, supply chain data, etc
+    - step 3::: data could <mark>cover multiple domains=</mark> like customer data, sales, data, erp data, supply chain data, etc
-    - step 4::: after this the ==extracted data is cleaned, transformed and loaded==
+    - step 4::: after this the <mark>extracted data is cleaned, transformed and loaded</mark>
     - step 5::: the data is exposed for use which then people perform ai/ml analysis on, users can be business analysists, data scientists, data engineers
     -  step 6::: they further process the data using tools in the data warehouse or using bi intelligence tools
     - ***for data warehouse to be effective it must be*** :